E-Foster06/COSC111_FinalProject_Foster/README.md

 ## Version: Fall 2025

 ### description:
 This is the final project for COSC 111 that demonstrates my mastery of objecs, classes, methods, and basic java concepts.
-It simulates a library application with a lot of functonality.
+The application simulates a library system, allowing users to manage books and libraries, track checkouts, and update book information.

 ### How to run my program:
+#### dependancys : Java 8 +
 Run the java program (Managment.java) either from an ide or from your terminal.
-Menues accept only the listed inputs (intagers).
-When prompted for other information follow the prompt on what inputs will be accepted
+Menus always expect an intager input, follow on screen prompts for other text inputs (Titles, Authors, Borrowers, etc.).

 ### Short summary / features:
-This project has features including book location managment, checkout tracking, and calaloge searching.
+This program has many features, search functionality for books by title, checkout and return with borrower information storage, a catalog view of all books and their information, the ability to save and load books and their locations and librarys in a .txt file.